 What should we do?

-We can speculate endlessly upon whether the gender imbalance in Economics A-level is due to an integrated belief in society that Economics is a male-orientated subject that females have a genuine tendency to avoid, or whether it is due to external gender divides such as those between state and independent schools that aren’t the fault of the subject itself.
+We can speculate endlessly upon whether the gender imbalance in Economics A-level is due to an integrated belief in society that Economics is a male-orientated subject that females have a genuine tendency to avoid, or whether it is due to external gender divides such as those between state and independent schools.

 I believe these speculations (to a certain extent) are pointless when answering this question.
 Economics at A-level has become a subject where one gender is excessively represented (male) and one is under-represented gender (female), which by nature defines it as gendered, and all appropriate responses should thus consider it as so.

-Economics is only one such area – all STEM subjects are likewise.
-As are CEO positions, the number of women in FTSE positions of power as well as creating new starts ups in Fin-tech.
+The issue of gendered representation extends to other STEM subjects and patterns in post-qualification progression.
+For example, the number of women in FTSE positions of power or creating new starts ups in Fin-tech.
 Until we stop gendering children from an early age (girls play with pink toys, boys blue), men will continue to have blue jobs (Economics being one of them, as well as finance, STEM and actuary).
 At the same time, women will be covertly encouraged to select pink professions (such as teaching, social work).

-We need to encourage girls that Economics and other subjects are ‘for them’ as much as they are ‘for’ anyone.
-First of all, the issue can be tackled at home, with parents, TV, social media and changing these gender stereotypes we have imbibed.
-We need more positive role models from within the profession, more specialist teachers in classrooms, and a greater emphasis on building girls’ confidence to pursue their studies.
+We need to encourage girls that Economics and other subjects are ‘for them’ as much as they are ‘for’ anyone else.
+The issue can be partly tackled at home, with parents, TV, social media and changing the gender stereotypes we have imbibed from infancy.
+We also need more positive role models from within the profession, more specialist teachers in classrooms, and a greater emphasis on building girls’ confidence to pursue their academic ambitions.

 Advani.
 A & Griffith.
 R & Smith.
 S (2019): “Economics in the UK has a diversity problem that starts in schools and colleges”.
 CEPR.
 [Accessed: 19/01/2022]